mkw-TL/chess_data/content/english/_index.md

 - Github (with multiple branches) and virtual environments were hooked up at the same time.
 Much loss of data and pain
 - Site failed knitting, because I had a virtual environment inside a virtual environment, and because of git issues I moved to a new folder.
 Need to run ```knitr::knit("_index.Rmd")``` instead of relying on R blogdown to automatically do it
-- My computer bricked in the midst of this project.
-Github came to the rescue, although re-setting up these environments in a new environment has been a process.
+- My computer bricked (!) in the midst of this project.
+Github came to the rescue, although re-setting up these enviornments in a new enviornment has been a process.

 ### Preliminary Results